AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/music/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 keywords: [the evpatoria report, evpatoria report songs, evpatoria report review, evpatoria report band, post-rock band]
 ---

 You know that feeling when you stumble across a band with a riveting, totally unique sound?
 It's recommended to you on Spotify, YouTube, or whatever you're listening to these days.
 Doesn't matter.
-When the song comes on, you immediately stop what you're doing—because hell, *whatever* it is, and whoever composed it, it deserves your undivided attention.
+When the song comes on, you immediately stop what you're doing—because *whatever* it is, and whoever composed it, it demands your attention.

-You gradually raise the volume as your body catches up with the rhythm.
-It doesn't even go up high enough.

 That's how I felt when I first heard The Evpatoria Report, a post-rock band that hails from Switzerland and that published most of its work before 2010.
 Yet here I am in 2019, engrossed in what are some of the most emotionally moving songs I've ever heard.